 Online, brands can get even more specific with their advertising based on what’s taking place within each video.
 Netflix is known for creating about 77,000 “micro-genres” to describe its content, including “emotional fight-the-system documentaries” and “violent thrillers about cats” that offer some clue about the movies’ likely emotional impact.
 But artificial intelligence tools are making video content, known as “unstructured data,” easier to parse.
 Natural language processing, for example, is a type of machine learning that can comprehend “human” language (as opposed to programming languages), whether it be text in a Tweet or dialogue in a video.
 Marketers can also use facial recognition technology to judge emotional state based on images within a video.

-With cognitive tools like these, ads can be catered more closely to match not only the topic and mood of a video—but also the social profile of the viewer.
+With AI tools like these, ads can be catered more closely to match not only the topic and mood of a video—but also the social profile of the viewer.

 “The holy grail for marketing is really to be able to target a market of one,” former IBM Watson Vice President Stephen Gold told the Wall Street Journal in an interview.